-The MCES' "2004 Stream Monitoring and Assessment" identified potential decreasing trends in Nine Mile Creek for nitrate (NO3), total dissolved phosphorus (TDP), total phosphorus (TP), total suspended solids (TSS), and Bluff Creek for NO3 and TP (MCES, 2004).
+The MCES' "2004 Stream Monitoring and Assessment" identified potential decreasing trends in Nine Mile Creek for nitrate (NO3), total dissolved phosphorus (TDP), total phosphorus (TP), total suspended solids (TSS), and Bluff Creek for NO3 and TPTP (MCES, 2004).
 The report also identified decreasing trends in Sand Creek for TDP and TP, as well as an increasing trend in Sand Creek for TSS.
+See Appendix B for the results of this trend analysis.

 The MCES' "2004 Stream Monitoring and Assessment" includes watershed yields and flowweighted mean concentrations.
 This assessment concluded the following regarding streams within or tributary to the District: 1) Sand Creek delivered the highest flow-weighted mean concentrations of TSS to the Minnesota River, 2) Bluff, Sand, and Riley Creeks had the highest pollutant yields of TSS and 3) in general, the streams tributary to the Minnesota River had the greatest TSS, TP, and NO3 yields of the 27 sites assessed.
+See Appendix B for graphical comparison of historic to 2004 mean watershed yields and flow-weighted mean concentrations of pollutants.

-In 2012, the MCES completed its annual stream water quality assessment report.
-The report 1) presents a trend analysis of pollutant concentrations and 2) calculates annual pollutant loads and flow-weighted mean pollutant concentrations of the streams mentioned above, over the record period.
+In 2012 late 2011, the MCES plans completed its annual stream water quality assessment report.
+The reportto 1) presents a trend analysis of pollutant concentrations and 2) calculatecalculates annual pollutant loads and flow-weighted mean pollutant concentrations of the streams mentioned above, over the record period.
 The District, to avoid duplication of effort, will use the results of these analyses to prioritize monitoring efforts and implementation activities.

-The District, in cooperation with Scott SWCD, has published quarterly or annual reports on Eagle Creek for pollutant monitoring since 2007 and temperature monitoring since 2006.
+The District, in cooperation with Scott SWCD, has published quarterly or annual reports on Eagle Creek for pollutant monitoring since 2007 and temperature monitoring since 2006 (Appendix C).
 In general, these reports show that Eagle Creek is within eco-region means for pollutants and within trout supporting temperature ranges.
 The notable exception is winter time concentrations of bacteria, turbidity, and sediment.
 Because the creek is spring fed, it does not freeze in the winter.
 The open water attracts many waterfowl to the creek which elevates these pollutants.

 The District, in cooperation with Dakota SWCD, has published quarterly reports on Willow Creek Pollutant monitoring since the fourth quarter of 2004.
-The October - December 2009 Quarterly Report compares 2009 quarterly pollutant concentrations to historical (1999-2008) pollutant concentrations.
-When 2009 monitoring results are compared against historical mean concentrations, most parameters were near, or below 10-year averages and water quality has remained relatively stable over the historical monitoring period.
+The October - December 2009 Quarterly Report (Appendix D) compares 2009 quarterly pollutant concentrations to historical (1999-2008) pollutant concentrations.
+When 2009 monitoring results are compared against historical mean concentrations, most parameters are were nearnear, or below 10-year averages and water quality has remained relatively stable over the historical monitoring period.
 However, during the first quarter of 2009, concentrations for several endpoints (BOD, chloride, conductivity, hardness, lead, nickel, ammonia, and nitrate/nitrite) were substantially higher than 10-year averages.
 This is a consequence of early season runoff event samples, which typically carry larger pollutant loads in excess of events sampled later in the year.
 This pattern of higher pollutant concentrations during the first quarter has routinely been observed for this station and appears to be the norm for this watershed.

 In cooperation with Carver County Environmental Services and the City of Chaska, the District has operated three monitoring stations on East Chaska Creek since 2003.
 The purpose of these sites is to monitor the entire East Chaska Creek watershed for flow and nutrients.
 This data is used to analyze land use effects within the watershed on the creek.
+The District has published reports for these three sites over the monitoring period from 2003-2005 (Appendix E).